germarr/youtube_channel_videos/README.md

     vid_response = vid_request.execute()

-    # Send the amount of views and the URL of each video to the videos empty list that was declared at the beginning of the code.
+    # Send the number of views and the URL of each video to the empty list that was declared at the beginning of the code called "videos".
     for i in vid_response["items"]:
         vid_views = i["statistics"]
         vid_snip = i["snippet"]